PSJorgensen/real-world-economics/real-world-economics-outline.md

 Millennium Ecosystem Assessment.
 2005.
 “Ecosystems and Human Well-being:
 Synthesis.”
 Washington, DC.

+Nash, Chris, and Wendy Bacon.
+2006.
+“Reporting sustainability in the English-language press of Southeast Asia.” *Pacific Journalism Review* 12 (2): 106–35.

 Newman, J., and M. Howlett.
 2014.
 “Regulation and time: temporal patterns in regulatory development.” *International Review of